Introduction to Remote Work & Collaboration

 A lot of companies prefer an open office layout, but the majority of people report that they feel distracted and stressed in this type of environment.
 Other stats about open offices are also pretty bleak: 31% of people have “held back their true thoughts and opinions while on calls in the office because they don’t want coworkers to hear and judge them,” and 16% of people feel their “overall quality of health has declined” in open-plan offices.

-Myth #5: Team culture is nonexistent
+Myth #5: Team culture is nonexistent when working remotely

 A company’s culture is made up of the values, beliefs, attitudes, and behaviors shared by a team.
 It’s how people work together towards a common goal, and often it’s the framework or guidepost an employee uses to make decisions independently.

 Team culture is defined, not diminished, through remote collaboration.
-It’s true that building remote team culture requires rethinking all the conventions that collocated teams use, from recruiting and onboarding to employee performance and career progressions to collaboration and project management.
+It’s true that building a remote team culture requires rethinking all the conventions that collocated teams use, from recruiting and onboarding to employee performance and career progressions to collaboration and project management.
 However, if communicated well, team culture can be really strong in remote teams.
 Shared values allow people to act independently, yet feel like they belong to a bigger group that is united by the same goal.

 Create a space to outline your goals and values as a team.
 Collaborate with your colleagues to come up with your mission, vision, and core values and outline it in a shared document or on a virtual whiteboard, so everyone can revisit it and make sure their personal goals and OKRs are aligned with it.
 Set quarterly or monthly check-ins to track performance based on those values.